grafana/grafana/docs/sources/explore/trace-integration.md

 The Service Graph view visualizes the span metrics (traces data for rates, error rates, and durations (RED)) and service graphs.
 Once the requirements are set up, this pre-configured view is immediately available.

-For more information, refer to the [Service Graph view table section](https://grafana.com/docs/grafana/latest/datasources/tempo/#service-graph-view-table) of the Tempo data source page and the [service graph view page](https://grafana.com/docs/tempo/latest/metrics-generator/service-graph-view/) in the Tempo documentation.
+For more information, refer to the [Service Graph view section]({{< relref "../datasources/tempo/#open-the-service-graph-view" >}}) of the Tempo data source page and the [service graph view page](/docs/tempo/latest/metrics-generator/service-graph-view/) in the Tempo documentation.

 {{< figure src="/static/img/docs/grafana-cloud/apm-overview.png" class="docs-image--no-shadow" max-width= "900px" caption="Screenshot of the Service Graph view" >}}